meeeeliiiinaaaa/equivalent-resistance-calculator/README.md

 resistance(nodes, edges, port);
 ```

-Run `EC_project.m` directly in MATLAB to see results for all five example networks:
+Run `equivalent_resistance.m` directly in MATLAB to see results for all five example networks:

 | Network  | Description                                   |
 |----------|------------------------------------------------|